UnmatchedKatana/DualGCN-MIL/README.md

-# DualGCN-MIL code will be available soon.
+# DualGCN-MIL code base on dobule relationship graph learning, code will be available soon.